Dependency Ratio Definition

 Congo, Dem.
 Rep. | 2018 | 97 |

-Both the tables clearly indicate how the proportion of the working-age group’s population in the total population of the country can impact its economy.
+Both the tables indicate how the proportion of the working-age group's population in the country's total population can impact its economy.

-All the top 5 (Lowest dependency ratio) countries: Qatar, Bahrain, UAE, Maldives, and Singapore are either economically developed or are the emerging economies of the world.
-While on the other side when we consider bottom 5 (Highest dependency ratio) countries as per ratio, all the five countries are not doing economically well except Nigeria.
+All the top 5 (Lowest dependency ratio) countries: Qatar, Bahrain, UAE, Maldives, and Singapore, are either economically developed or are the emerging economies of the world.
+While on the other side, when we consider the bottom 5 (Highest dependency ratio) countries as per ratio, all the five countries are not doing economically well except Nigeria.

 Uses

-It classifies the population into working and non-working age which makes it easier to account for those who have the ability to earn their income and those who don’t have or are ‘likely’ to be non-earning.
+The total dependency ratio classifies the population into working and non-working age, making it easier to account for those who can earn their income and those who don't have or are 'likely' to be non-earning.

 For economical analysis: